descope-sample-apps/descope-amplify-appsync/README.md

 This project demonstrates how to integrate Descope with a Next.js application using AWS Amplify and GraphQL.
 It showcases the use of Descope as an OpenID Connect (OIDC) provider for robust authorization controls to your GraphQL backend.

+> If you're looking for how to use Descope in Angular apps with AppSync, you can reference an example app that one of our customers built with our Angular SDK [here](https://github.com/devlimelabs/descope-oidc-amplify-angular).

 ## Table of Contents 📝

 1. [Getting Started](#getting-started)